Patagonia R1 TechFace Hoody

 4.5

 Patagonia has one of the most extensive fleece collections on the market, and their performance-focused Regulator (R) series is designed with active use in mind.
 Straddling the softshell and fleece categories, the R1 TechFace Hoody takes their popular R1 and adds more weather and abrasion resistance.
-We took the hoody camping, backpacking, and rock climbing around British Columbia and the Yukon and came away with mostly positive feedback.
-The baggier fit doesn’t wick moisture well and is too large to wear on its own, but it’s a great match for climbers and skiers who want a baselayer and light shell in one.
+We took the hoody backcountry skiing and fly fishing in British Columbia this past winter and came away with mostly positive feedback.
+It’s not the lightest fleece available, and the looser fit doesn't wick moisture well, but it’s a great match for climbers, skiers, and other active outdoor-goers who want a baselayer and light shell in one.
 Below we break down our experiences with the R1 TechFace Hoody.
 To see how it stacks up to the competition, see our articles on the best fleece jackets and best softshell jackets.

 Table of Contents